-We have audited the financial statements of Alzheimer Society of Durham Region (the Society), which comprise the statement of financial position as at March 31, 2021 and March 31, 2020, and the statements of operations, changes in net assets and cash flows for the years then ended, and notes to the financial statements including a summary of significant accounting policies.
+We have audited the financial statements of Alzheimer Society of Durham Region (the Society), which comprise the statement of financial position as at March 31, 2022, and the statements of operations, changes in net assets and cash flows for the year then ended, and notes to the financial statements including a summary of significant accounting policies.

-In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at March 31, 2021 and March 31, 2020, and the results of its operations and its cash flows for the years then ended in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.
+In our opinion, except for the possible effects of the matter described in the Basis for Qualified Opinion section of our report, the accompanying financial statements present fairly, in all material respects, the financial position of the Society as at March 31, 2022, and the results of its operations and its cash flows for the year then ended in accordance with Canadian Accounting Standards for Not-for-Profit Organizations.